-Now more than ever there is a need to frequently clean surfaces.
-Many of the cleaning solutions used to clean high traffic, often contaminated surfaces are highly acidic or alkaline.
-In addition, in order for the cleaners to work an extended dwell time on the surface is often required.
-This can pose a unique challenge for formulators who need to produce a solution with stable viscosity at extreme pH.
+Now more than ever, there is an increased need to clean surfaces frequently.
+Many solvent- and water-based cleaning solutions used to clean highly trafficked, often contaminated surfaces are strongly acidic or alkaline.
+For these cleaners to work optimally, an extended dwell time on surfaces is usually required.
+These facts pose a unique challenge for formulators, as they need to produce a cleaning solution with stable viscosity at extreme pH.